-- A characterisation was made of the public policy ground to refuse the recognition and enforcement of a foreign award, as the 'international' public policy of the country.
-It is unclear why this characterisation was not also made in respect of the public policy ground to set aside awards. - UNCITRAL's recommendation regarding the interpretation of article II of the New York Convention, recognising that the circumstances described therein are not exhaustive, were incorporated.
-It is unclear why the other recommendation made by UNCITRAL regarding the extension of the more favourable law provision contained in article VII of the New York Convention to arbitral agreements was not included.
+The characterisation of the public policy ground to refuse the recognition and enforcement of a foreign award, as the 'international' public policy of the country.
+It is unclear why this characterisation was not also made with respect to the public policy ground to set aside awards.

+The UNCITRAL's recommendation regarding the interpretation of article II of the New York Convention, recognising that the circumstances described therein are not exhaustive.
+It is unclear why the other recommendation made by UNCITRAL regarding the extension of the more favourable law provision contained in article VII of the New York Convention to arbitral agreements has not been included.